algosup/2023-2024-project-2-x86-retrogaming-team-8/Documents/Functional specifications.md

   - Some potential technical challenges related to x86 assembly programming and DOSBox compatibility.
 For example, difficulties in optimizing performance or handling low-level hardware interactions.

 - *Scope Risks*:
-  - Note the risk of feature creep, where additional features or requirements may be introduced during the project, potentially affecting the project's timeline.
+  - Risk of feature creep, where additional features or requirements may be introduced during the project, potentially affecting the project's timeline.

 - *Testing Risks*:
-  - Address potential challenges in testing the game, especially in an emulator environment, and the need for thorough quality assurance.
+  - Potential challenges in testing the game, especially in an emulator environment, and the need for thorough quality assurance.

 - *Performance Risks*:
   - We have to consider the risk of performance bottlenecks or slow gameplay on less powerful systems when running in DOSBox.

 - *Legal and Intellectual Property Risks*:
-  - In case we are planning to publish the game we have to consider the copyright issues related to Pac-Man's intellectual property.
+  - Before publishing the game we have to consider the copyright issues related to Pac-Man's intellectual property.

-- *External Dependencies Risks*:
-  - Note any dependencies on third-party libraries, tools, or services that could pose risks if they change or become unavailable.

 **Assumptions:**

 - *Hardware and Software Assumptions*:
-  - Specify the hardware and software environments you assume players will use, such as the minimum system requirements for running the game in DOSBox.

-- *Development Environment Assumptions*:
-  - Describe the assumed development environment, including the development tools, assemblers, and debuggers that the team will use.
+  - We will create a Package that contain all necessary files that will be needed to run the game in DOSBox no matter the system.

 - *Project Timeline Assumptions*:
-  - State any assumptions regarding project timelines, milestones, and release dates, based on the current project plan.
+    - Understanding the Assembly programing language (1 week):
+Spend focused time studying the programing language and understand how it works, more precisely x86 processor.

+    - Planning and Design (1 week):
+Quickly outline the key components and design the structure of your assembly implementation.

+    - Setting Up Development Environment (1 week):
+Swiftly set up your assembly development environment, ensuring it's ready for coding.

+    - Game Loop, Basic Graphics and prototype (1-2 weeks):
+Prioritize implementing the core game loop and basic graphics.
+Focus on displaying the maze and Pac-Man and a ready prototype.

+    - Input Handling and Minimal Collision (1 week):
+Implement basic input handling for Pac-Man's movement and minimal collision detection.

+    - Testing and Debugging (1 week):
+Start testing early and debug as you go.
+Identify major issues and fix them promptly.

+    - Finalization and Documentation (1 week):
+Wrap up the project, make sure everything works, and document your code.
+Prepare a simple readme file.

 - *Resource Assumptions*:
-  - Clearly outline assumptions related to resource availability, such as the team's availability, skill levels, and access to necessary equipment.
+    - Use project planning tools or documents to outline your project's scope and tasks.
+    - Consider using collaboration tools for communication and sharing resources.
+    - Find or create simple sound effects for eating pellets, movement, and other game events.
+    - Online documentation: Access relevant documentation for your chosen assembly language.
+    - Assembly language tutorials: Utilize tutorials and guides to enhance your understanding.
+    - Choose a suitable assembly language and set up the necessary tools for coding (NASM for x86 assembly).

 - *Emulator Assumptions*:
-  - Assume a specific version or configuration of DOSBox for development and testing purposes unless other emulator versions are considered.
+  - Use the latest version of DOSBox for it new features, and latest improvement.

 - *Testing Assumptions*:
-  - Specify any testing assumptions, such as the availability of a comprehensive test suite and access to test devices or platforms.
+  - Create test case for each function to ensure the program works properly
+  - Unit test will be conducted for individual components, such as the game loop, input handling, and collision detection.

 - *Game Design Assumptions*:
-  - List any design assumptions, including game mechanics, level design, and features that are predefined.

-- *Compliance and Licensing Assumptions*:
-  - Address any assumptions about the legal and licensing requirements, such as adherence to open-source licenses or intellectual property rights.
+    - The primary goal is to preserve the classic Pac-Man gameplay experience.
+    - The focus will be on a single-player experience without incorporating multiplayer features.
+    - Player input will be limited to keyboard controls to simplify development.
+    - A straightforward scoring system will be implemented without complex scoring mechanics.

+#### **8. Non Functional**
+1. Performance Requirements:

+    - Response Time: The input are very reactive and fast, immediately as the user initiate an action.
+    - Frame Rate: The game need a minimum frame rate of 60fps.
+    - Loading Time: The game have to be very fast when loading a short time delay during loading and game starting.

+2. Compatibility:

+    - The game doesn't have any plateform or system preference, run smoothly on all system.

+3. Documentation:

+    - The functional and technical documents will be needed by developers to work out on the project.
+    - A useful user manual provided for end user to have complete detail on how the game function and how to play it.

+4. Performance on Low-End Systems:
+    - The game should properly work on all type of system in terms of performance, whether high or low performance.

-#### **8. Evaluation criteria**
+#### **9. Evaluation criteria**
 - The game has to be entertaining as much as possible.
 - Evaluate the graphique visual Design and audio of the game.
 - No crash detected during the gameplay session.